jlhernando/index-coverage-extractor/README.md

 # Google Search Console Index Coverage Extractor
-This script allows users of Google Search Console to extract all the different reports from the [Index Coverage report section](https://support.google.com/webmasters/answer/7440203?hl=en) of the platform.
+This script allows users of Google Search Console (GSC) to extract all the different reports from the [Index Coverage report section](https://support.google.com/webmasters/answer/7440203?hl=en) of the platform and the [Sitemap Coverage report section](https://support.google.com/webmasters/answer/7451001?hl=en&ref_topic=9456557).
 I wrote a blog post about [why I built this script](https://jlhernando.com/blog/index-coverage-extractor/).

 ## Reports that extracts
 ### Error